 Dr Connor Myant is a Lecturer at Imperial College London in the Dyson School of Design Engineering.
-His general research interests include: developing design processes for Additive Manufacturing, Bio Printing, systems and service design for Industry 4.0, digital manufacture, mechanical and product design, and Tribology.
+His general research interests include: developing design processes for Additive Manufacturing, Bio Printing, digital manufacture, mechanical and product design, and Tribology.

 ***Just announced: Two new fully funded PhD scholarships available via the Imperial College Leverhulme Centre for Doctoral Training in Cellular Bionics.
 Details of each project below.
 If you wish to apply please contact me via email.